7-clevengc-2/daily_sonification/STUDY_SETUP_GUIDE.md

 4. Monitor participation via admin panel

 ### During the Study:
-- Participants access the site daily for 9 days
+- Participants log in and access the site daily for 9 days
-- Each day creates a new session with the same anonymous ID
+- Each day creates a new session linked to their user account
 - Survey responses are automatically saved
-- Progress is tracked per participant
+- Progress is tracked per user account

 ### After the Study:
 1. Use admin panel to export all data
 2. Analyze responses using the CSV data
-3. Correlate responses by anonymous ID for longitudinal analysis
+3. Correlate responses by user ID for longitudinal analysis

 ## Security Considerations

-### Anonymous Data:
+### User Data:
-- No personal information is collected
-- Anonymous IDs are randomly generated UUIDs
-- No way to identify individual participants
+- Only username and password are collected (no personal information)
+- User accounts are required for study participation
 - Data is suitable for research analysis
+- Participants can be tracked reliably across sessions

 ### Admin Access:
 - Admin key required for data export